 The best way to improve air quality on a daily basis is to drive less.
 Cars, light duty trucks, and other vehicles are the biggest source of air pollution, contributing 75 percent of emissions.
 Change up your commute and help the Bay Area breathe a little easier.

 Emissions from cars, trucks, construction equipment, gas stations, refineries, and other sources include organic compounds and oxides of nitrogen that create ground-level ozone, or “smog,” when they react with sunlight.

 While ozone is produced every day, cooler temperatures and steady winds normally keep it from building up to unhealthy concentrations.
 During the Bay Area’s warmer months between April and October, the longer, hotter days mean that ozone can accumulate to levels that violate federal health-based standards.
 When this is expected to happen, a Spare the Air Alert is called.
 Learn more about ozone effects on health.

 From November to February, the primary air pollutant is particulate matter.
 Particulate matter is made up of microscopic solid or liquid particles.
 Particles less than 10 micrometers in diameter can cause significant health problems, with “fine” particles measured under 2.5 micrometers - also known as PM.2.5 - considered the most dangerous.

 Fine particles can easily bypass the body’s natural filters in the nose and throat and be inhaled deep into the lungs, where they can enter the bloodstream.
 Learn more about the health risks of particulate matter.

 During the cooler winter months, more than one-third of particulate pollution comes from wood smoke.
 On some days, in certain areas, wood smoke can account for up to 90 percent of particulate pollution.

-On cold calm days, wood smoke can become trapped close to the ground by an inversion layer, typically formed when a layer of cool air acts as a lid over a layer of warmer air.
+On cold, calm days, wood smoke can become trapped close to the ground by an inversion layer, typically formed when a layer of warm air acts as a lid over a layer of cooler air.
 Inversions prevent the air below from rising, which causes pollutants to build up.

 When these conditions are expected, a Spare the Air Alert is called for fine particulate pollution.
 During the alert, the use of all wood-burning devices is illegal, both indoors and outdoors.